A Hydrant is not a Toy

-- Opening hydrants releases huge amounts of treated drinking water.
+- Opened hydrants release huge amounts of treated drinking water.
 More than 1,800 gallons per minute can spew from an open hydrant.
-Water is a precious and limited resource and should be used wisely.

-- Attempting to force open a hydrant can cause internal damage to the hydrant.
-Although hydrants are inspected twice annually, between inspections, firefighters might need to use a hydrant damaged this way and they would lose precious time.
+- Attempting to force open a hydrant can damage the hydrant.
+If firefighters need to use a hydrant damaged that has been damaged, they can lose precious time.
 Every second counts when trying to save property and lives.

-- Hydrant use can stir sediment in water mains and cause unnecessary instances of discolored water to customers in surrounding areas.
+- Hydrant use can cause discolored water to customers in surrounding areas.

-- The force and volume of water coming from an open fire hydrant can undermine streets, sidewalks, and private property, and rack up some serious repair costs, both to municipalities and to private property owners.
+- The force and volume of water coming from an open fire hydrant can undermine streets, sidewalks, and private property and rack up some serious repair costs.

-- Open hydrants can create traffic nightmares when oncoming vehicles try to navigate flooded streets filled with people and other vehicles.
+- Open hydrants can create traffic nightmares when oncoming vehicles try to navigate flooded streets.

 - The raw force of water gushing from an open hydrant can cause serious injury to a person who hasn't been trained in the proper method to safely open a hydrant.
 Caps on the hydrant can cannonball into the body of someone standing nearby.

-- Small children playing in hydrant flow can be seriously injured, or worse, by the force of the water stream.
+- Small children playing in hydrant flow can be seriously injured by the force of the water stream from a hydrant.
 Flow from an open hydrant can easily knock a large adult to the ground.

 - Fire hydrants are installed to fight fires -- not to be used for recreation.

-- For all the aforementioned reasons, unauthorized use of a fire hydrant is against the law and punishable by fines!
+- Unauthorized use of a fire hydrant is against the law and punishable by fines!
 In fact, if you see anyone attempting to break open a fire hydrant -- call 911 and report it.